benspratling4/SwiftCSS/README.md

 The goal is to be able to parse all CSS, and be able to evaluate an arbitrary property name in a cascade WIP Feel free to contribute.

-Status: Basic selector parsing without siblings combinators, only a single attribute on a selector, does not handle `!important` or at-statements.
+Status: Basic selector parsing without siblings combinators, does not handle `!important`, and skips at-rules.

 Does not handle style attributes in Elements, does not handle "inherit", "unset" or "revert" values.